ShookTea/VMSM/README.md

 And special *all systems* file that work on all of the operating systems above but takes much more place on your disk.

+Differences between these files (unusual for JAva applications) lies in the way `JxBrowser` works.

 ### Download and compile

 1. Download source code (`git clone https://github.com/ShookTea/VMSM.git`),